netique/buildr/README.md

-1. First, call `init()`, which initializes a special `Makefile` in project root with automatically discovered build scripts that share a common prefix and separator (“build” and "\_“, by default).
+1. First, call `init()`, which initializes a special `Makefile` in project root with automatically discovered build scripts that share a common prefix and separator (“build” and “\_“, by default).
-    `Makefile` is a standard”recipe book" which tells the software how it should be compiled.
+    `Makefile` is a standard”recipe book” which tells the software how it should be compiled.
 It’s so general it can serve perfectly for our purposes.
 See the [documentation for GNU Make](https://www.gnu.org/software/make/manual/html_node/) or read